xiv-stats/xiv-sim-documentation/README.md

    - **Server IPv4:** (The local IP of the computer that you will be running the simulator on.)
 2. Once port forwarding is set up, you will be able to host by sharing your [public IP](https://whatismyipaddress.com/).

+> ⚠**Note about checking if port forwarding is working:** Many online port forward checkers are not reliable and will report your port is closed even if it isn't.
+The best way to check is to have someone try to connect to you using the simulator.
+It should take a couple seconds for them to connect.

 ---

 # Scripting Setup (C#)